americocunhajr/EPIDEMIC/paper/paper.md

 to the suite source code.
 The EPIDEMIC code is also compatible with MATLAB proprietary software.
 The fact that EPIDEMIC is an open package, allows the user to better understand the mathematical structure of the model and is accessible to a large audience.
-The EPIDEMIC code structure consists of three modules: modeling, trends and forecasts.
+In the figure [2] shows the EPIDEMIC logo and the three EPIDEMIC modules: modeling, trends and forecasts.

 ![Illustration of the EPIDEMIC code logo and EPIDEMIC modules.]